falldamagestudio/UE4-GHA-BuildSystem/OPERATION.md

 ## GitHub repository setup

 * Fork (if you want it public) or [Import](https://help.github.com/en/github/importing-your-projects-to-github/importing-a-repository-with-github-importer) (if you want it private) this repository to your company's GitHub organization, renaming it to "<your game>-Infrastructure".
-* Invite the Terraform Cloud automation account to your company's version of this GitHub repository.
-Give the invite "Admin" rights.

 ### Setup per user